 **None of the statements on this web site have been evaluated by the FDA.
 These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any diseases – especially COVID 19.**

-COVID 19 brought a huge change to the United States last year.
+COVID 19 brought a huge change to the United States in 2020.
 With that change came many different approaches to immune system reinforcement/treatment, and interestingly enough, studies show that CBD may aid in just that.

 CBD and COVID 19 – The Misconceptions